 What is the Difference Between Compression Socks and Calf Compression Sleeves?

-Knowing the difference between compression socks and a calf compression sleeve can impact which product you choose.
+Knowing the difference between full compression socks and a calf compression sleeve can impact which product you choose.
 Depending on the activity, a sock may be a better choice than a sleeve or vice versa.
 For some activities, a calf compression sleeve might actually do more harm than good, so it’s important to do your research first.

 Each compression product will support your muscles and ligaments while you move, but compression socks are the much better choice if you plan to wear them for a long period of time.
-However, a calf compression sleeve is perfect for an intense training session or an activity that requires you to be barefoot or use specialized footwear.
+However, a calf compression sleeve is perfect for shorter intense training sessions or activities that require you to be barefoot or use specialized footwear.
 The versatility of a compression calf sleeves can make them a more convenient choice.
 Also, don't underestimate the ability to quickly put on and take off calf sleeves.

 How to Know Which Is Best for You